circuitvalley/USB_C_Industrial_Camera_FPGA_USB3/README.md

 Pipeline is Configurable with a parameter to Process 2,4 or 8 Pixel.
 2 Pixel Per Clock is only available with 2 Lane MIPI, while 8 Pixel Per Clock is only available with 4 Lanes.</br>
 **Selectable MIPI Gear Ratio**</br>
 User can select weather to operate MIPI/DDR phy in 16x or 8x Gear ratio.
 Most DDR/MIPI phy supports 8x Gear while few do support 16x gear.</br>
-Block RAM and DDR PHY IPs need to be manually regenerated if Gear, pixel width , lane or PPC is changed.
+Block RAM and DDR PHY IPs need to be manually regenerated if Gear, pixel width , lane or PPC is changed.</br>

 #### Tests